yauque/yauque.github.io/export.thimble.app/export.thimble.app.guide.md

 - Let's begin!<br>
 Export Thimble project.zip file to your PC and rename folder name if you like.
-My exported file has been renamed as **export.thimble.app**
+I have renamed mine as **export.thimble.app**

 ![](http://i.imgur.com/bL0Mqxq.png)